Chronic Care Management in North Carolina.

 How does CCM work for providers in North Carolina?

 Chronic Care Management (CCM) enables North Carolina providers to bill Medicare for non-face-to-face care coordination using CPT codes 99490, 99491, 99439.
-Patients with two or more chronic conditions qualify.
+Patients with two or more chronic conditions qualify — common combinations in North Carolina include diabetes, heart disease, COPD.
 Medicare covers CCM federally for patients with 2+ chronic conditions.
-NC Medicaid provides full supplementary coverage.
-CCN Health manages the clinical workflows, care plan documentation, and monthly billing for North Carolina organizations running CCM programs.
+NC Medicaid provides partial supplementary coverage.
+Serving 1.8M seniors with +25% by 2035 projected growth, North Carolina's CCM market is expanding.
+CCN Health manages clinical workflows, care plan documentation, and monthly billing — integrating with 5+ major health systems including Atrium Health and Duke Health running CCM programs.
+As an Interstate Medical Licensure Compact member, North Carolina facilitates cross-state CCM delivery.

 Medicare Billing